prisma/docs/content/200-concepts/050-overview/300-prisma-in-your-stack/01-rest.md

 ## Ready-to-run example projects

-You can find several ready-to-run examples that show how to implement a REST API with Prisma Client, as well as building full applications, in the [`prisma-examples`](https://github.com/prisma/prisma-examples/) repository.
+You can find several ready-to-run examples that show how to implement a REST API with Prisma Client, as well as build full applications, in the [`prisma-examples`](https://github.com/prisma/prisma-examples/) repository.

 ### TypeScript